-- Ensure that storage containers have leak proof lids or are covered by some other means, and that lids are closed at all times. - Sweep the waste storage area or clean frequently to collect all loose solids for proper disposal in a storage container.
-When washing the area, contain and properly dispose of washwater. - Drain dumpsters, dumpster pads, and trash compactors to the sanitary sewer. - Clean up leaks and spills as they occur.
-Keep the area around grease storage containers clean and free of debris. - Do not allow accumulated waste to exceed the capacity of the storage container.
-If this occurs, obtain and use another storage container.
-Do not overfill containers.
+- Ensure that storage containers have leakproof lids or are covered by some other means, and that lids are closed at all times. - Sweep the waste storage area or clean frequently to collect all loose solids for proper disposal in a storage container. - Connect trash compactors equipped with a drain hose to the sanitary sewer. - Connect areas containing dumpsters and trash compactors to the sanitary sewer, unless equipped with a drain hose. - Contain and properly dispose of washwater pursuant to BMP 17 (Cleaning or Washing) when washing dumpsters and used cooking oil containers. - Clean up leaks and spills as they occur.
+Keep the area around used cooking oil storage containers clean and free of spilled grease, oils, food waste, and debris.